-- When plugging in or unplugging the supplied power cord, make sure that the main power switch is pushed to the off [O] position.
-Failure to do so may cause damage to the projector. - Do not use a three-phase power supply.
-Doing so may cause malfunction.
+When plugging in or unplugging the supplied power cord, make sure that the main power switch is pushed to the off [O] position.
+Failure to do so may cause damage to the projector.

 A CAUTION:

 Parts of the projector may become temporarily heated if the projector is turned off with the POWER button or if the AC power supply is disconnected during normal projector operation.
 Use caution when picking up the projector.